Skip to main content

 Taking painkillers

-When taking over-the-counter painkillers, always:
+When you take painkillers, always:

 • read the instructions on the packaging

-• take the correct dosage
+• take the correct dose

 Triptan medicines